 Making gifts for the holidays especially for the guys in your life is sometimes a difficult task.
 Today, we’ll begin a sew-along to make a very fast tablet cover/carrier that will finish in just three installments.
-The cutting and making the half-square triangles will begin today, using a different method – Moda Cake Mix Recipe papers.
+The cutting and making the half-square triangles will begin today, using a different method – Moda Cake Mix papers set #3.
 Some of today’s links are affiliates.

 The tablet cover fits DH’s Lenovo Tablet.
 He reads news stories and surfs the internet on this, and one of these days I’ll get him a newspaper subscription for it as the local paper won’t deliver to our home.
 It is a great gift idea for a special person to start holiday shopping, not as expensive as others.
 The case fits it just right, with nice quilting for padding, easy enough to do on a DSM.